Probing new physics scenarios using high energy events at NOvA far detector: Study of environmental decoherence including high energy events

 We show the oscillation probability in the presence of decoherence effect (using eq.~(\ref{eq:Pab})) to demonstrate the deviation as compared to standard three flavor scenarios.
 In the top row of fig.~\ref{fig:decoherence-prob-event} we depict $\nu_e$-appearance probability and corresponding event rates, and in the bottom row $\nu_\mu$-disappearance probability and corresponding event rates.
 In the left panel we show probabilities as a function of energy.
-In the middle and right panels we illustrate event rates as a function of reconstructed energy correspond to $1<E_\nu<4$ GeV and $4 < E_\nu < 20$, respectively.
+In the middle and right panels we illustrate event rates as a function of reconstructed energy correspond to $1<E_\nu<4$ GeV and $4 < E_\nu < 20$ GeV, respectively.
 We compute the probabilities and event rates numerically considering standard parameters from table~\ref{table:1} and assuming decoherence parameter $\Gamma = 10^{-23}$ GeV along with the energy power-law dependencies.
 In each plot we display the curves corresponding to the standard oscillation and decoherence with power-law indices $n = 0,\pm 1,\pm 2$ as per their respective legends shown in the plots.
+We tabulate the event rates for all the mentioned cases in table~\ref{table:deco_sig_events}.

 From the left plots we observe a marginal impact of decoherence on the oscillation probabilities in the energy range $1 < E_\nu < 4$ GeV.
 Adopting power-law indices $n = -2,-1$ (red, cyan curves) we notice negligible effect of $\Gamma$ on the appearance and disappearance channels in the energy window $4<E_\nu<20$ GeV.
 For $n = 0$ (blue) we see the effect of decoherence is less prominent, whereas $n = 1,2$ lead to a noticeable impact on both the appearance and disappearance probabilities.
 Additionally $\sim 11$ GeV we see an increase in $\nu_\mu \rightarrow \nu_e$ probability (top left) and decrease in $\nu_\mu \rightarrow \nu_\mu$ (bottom left) as compared to the corresponding standard oscillation scenario.
 From these plots we observe that the neutrino oscillation probabilities are deviate from SM case for $n>0$.
 This is the consequence of power-law in eq.~(\ref{G-powerlaw}), since our analysis includes neutrino energy higher than the reference energy i.e., ($E_0 = 1$ GeV).
 The details of peak that arises around $\sim 11$ GeV has been discussed in ref.~\cite{Bera:2024hhr}.
 The event rates in middle and right panels also follow a similar trend as the oscillation probabilities.
 For power-law indices $n = 0,1,2$~\footnote{Energy independent decoherence when $n = 0$, whereas $n = 1$ refers to the linear energy dependence that could be modeled from \textit{foamy} fluctuations in space-time~\cite{Ellis:1999uh}, and $n = 2$ leads to the quadratic energy dependency on $\Gamma$ could be induced by quantum gravity effect~\cite{Ellis:1997jw}.} considering HE events could provide better constraints on $\Gamma$.